SuperIlu/DOStodon/README.md

 - No support for emojis (replaced by spaces)
 - No support for characters like umlauts, etc.
 - Hashtags or usernames are not highlighted.
-- The toot editor only supports BACKSPACE, it is not a real text editor.
+- The toot composer only supports BACKSPACE, it is not a real text editor.
 - No fetching of older entries when you scroll down (yet)
 - The image cache is never cleared during runtime, DOStodon will eventually run out of memory
 - **NO REAL TESTING/QUALITY ASSURANCE!** Folks, this is a **fun project**, if you need a production ready client contribute or use something real!
 If it works for you, it works, but don't blame me for broken commits or missing features...